 Santiago is filled with marvelous sights, both old and new

 Lodging: Hotel Bonaparte (or similar)

 Fly from Santiago to Punta Arenas, one of the world's southernmost cities, where you will be met at the airport and transferred to your hotel, conveniently located a very short stroll just a couple of blocks from the heart of downtown and its many shops and restaurants.
-In the afternoon, you'll have time to go kayaking or horseback riding.
+In the afternoon, join a small group fo horseback riding at Agua Fresca Bay.

 Strait of Magellan at dawn (used with permission, Wikinmedia Commons)